refinedev/refine/documentation/docs/api-references/providers/accessControl-provider.md

 Menu items will check access control with `{resource, action: "list"}`

-For example if your app has resource `posts` it will be checked with `{resource: "posts", action: "list"}`
+For example if your app has resource `posts` it will be checked with `{ resource: "posts", action: "list" }`

 ### Buttons